masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 ---
 name: lab-vault-basics-challenge-3
-# 👩‍💻 Lab Challenge 2.3: Use the Vault HTTP API
+# 束窶昨汳サ Lab Challenge 2.3: Use the Vault HTTP API
 * In this lab, you'll use the Vault HTTP API.
 * You'll first check the health of your Vault server.
 * You'll then read your `my-first-secret` secret from Vault.